 It is paper, after all, so I’d expect it to wear and dissolve in the pot, which is not what you want!

-But, overall, parchment paper seems like a good substitute for slow cooker liners, as long as you use it with the right kind of recipes.
+But, overall, parchment paper seems like a good slow cooker liner substitute, as long as you use it with the right kind of recipes.
 Next up, aluminum foil.

 2. Aluminum Foil